MedicineYeh/usimm/README.md

 * parse.perl: This is for parsing the simulation result into `stats.csv`.
 * CRAPL-LICENSE.txt: The CRAPL license.

+## Fast development build
+1. Modify the file __./runsim__ to suit your needs
+2. Make an output directory by `mkdir output`
+3. `cd src/` Enter source diectory
+4. Run `make execute` to build, execute, and parse

 ## Build the sources
 1. `cd src/` The src directory.
 2. `make clean`